 One of the kings of the salad scene in Dublin is Chopped, which specialises in build-your-own salads freshly ‘chopped’ to-order in their six branches across Dublin and beyond (with many more in the works and even a franchise scheme rolling out).
 Choose your perfect combination of crisp lettuces, garden fresh vegetables, incredible salad dressings and more than 30 other additional toppings and ingredients.
 With a focus on low-fat and low carb salads and sauces, you can have your creation in a bowl or in a fresh wrap.

-For vegetarian and vegans, head over to Cornucopia on Wicklow Street for salads that are definitely not run of the mill.
-Serving some of Dublin’s most comforting, filling and fresh salad plates and larger hot veggie mains for the past 30 years, it’s sometimes on the pricier side but very generously-portioned – you’ll never leave here hungry!
+One of Dublin’s most widely known salad bars for vegetarians and vegans Cornucopia on Wicklow Street offers salads that are definitely not run of the mill.
+Serving some of Dublin’s most comforting, filling, and fresh salad plates and larger hot veggie mains for the past 30 years, it’s sometimes on the pricier side but very generously portioned – you’ll never leave here hungry!
 Sit at the bar by the window on the ground floor or head upstairs to perch and people watch as you enjoy your grub.

 2. Blazing Salads

 Obviously, the closer to Grafton Street you find yourself you’ll be spoilt for choice with the likes of Avoca, Alchemy and Fallon & Byrne nearby – all big names with great options themselves.
 While over on Drury Street sits one of the city’s most established and celebrated salad bars – Blazing Salads.
 Combining a deli, salad bar, bakery and café, this family-run business has been feeding the hungry people of Dublin for 15 years and some of their flavour combinations are really second to none.